smartcontractkit/hardhat-starter-kit/README.md

 <br/>

 > [!IMPORTANT]
 > This branch contains the Hardhat 2 starter kit.
 For Hardhat 3, see the [hardhat-3 branch](https://github.com/smartcontractkit/hardhat-starter-kit/tree/hardhat-3).
+This branch uses Solidity [Remapping](#import-remapping) and the [hardhat-preprocessor](https://www.npmjs.com/package/hardhat-preprocessor) plugin to resolve imports correctly. <b>If you have errors when compiling dependencies please consult the [Remapping](#import-remapping) section of this README.  </b>

 ## Tip
 > Please be attention that Chainlink Any API is removed from this starter kit because Chainlink Any API is currently replaced by [Chainlink Functions](https://docs.chain.link/chainlink-functions).
 Please find the starter kit for Chainlink Functions [here](https://github.com/smartcontractkit/functions-hardhat-starter-kit)